 Finally, to obtain an interactive video world model, we further introduce action sequences into the formulation.
 Given past latent states $\mathbf{z}_{t-m:t}$ and the current action $\mathbf{a}_t$, we learn a stochastic transition model $F_\theta$:

 This formulation approximates the environment dynamics $p(\mathbf{z}_{t+1} \mid \mathbf{z}_{\leq t}, \mathbf{a}_{\leq t})$, while operating in the compressed latent space.
-Predicted next state can then be decoded back to pixel space for visualization, enabling action-conditioned video generation and long-term world simulation.
+The predicted next state can then be decoded back into pixel space for visualization, enabling action-conditioned video generation and long-term world simulation.